The Defector (Star Trek: The Next Generation): Releases

 On June 6, 1995 "The Defector" was released with "Vengeance Factor" on LaserDisc in the United States by Paramount Home Video, and in Japan on July 5, 1996, in the half season set Log.
 5: Third Season Part.1 by CIC Video.
 This included episodes up to "A Matter of Perspective" on 12-inch double sided optical discs.
 The video was in NTSC format with both English and Japanese audio tracks.

 The episode was released with Star Trek: The Next Generation season three DVD box set, released in the United States on July 2, 2002.
 This had 26 episodes of Season 3 on seven discs, with a Dolby Digital 5.1 audio track.
 It was released in high-definition Blu-ray in the United States on April 30, 2013.

 Reception

-In 2019, Screen Rant ranked this episode's character introduction, Admiral Jarok, as the tenth most important Romulan of the Star Trek Franchise.
+In 2019, Screen Rant ranked this episode's character introduction, Admiral Jarok, as the tenth most important Romulan of the Star Trek franchise.
 Later that year, they noted "The Defector" as one of the top ten important episodes to watch in preparation for the series Star Trek: Picard.
-In 2020, SyFy also recommended watching "The Defector", in this case as background on Romulan aliens for Star Trek: Picard.
+In 2020, SyFy also recommended watching "The Defector", in this case as background on Romulans for Star Trek: Picard.
 They note the episode highlights the layers of trust and mistrust between the forces at work in the Romulan Star Empire, and how this complicated its relations with other quadrant inhabitants.

-In 2020, Vulture.com recommended this episode to accompany viewing Star Trek: Picard, noting how it establishes the Romulan alien's lust for power and tendency for deception.
+In 2020, Vulture recommended this episode to accompany viewing Star Trek: Picard, noting how it establishes the Romulans' lust for power and tendency for deception.